Monday, December 13, 2010

 California Cubsit modernist mid century mosaic

 Well after much patience and being told this was not for sale, was for sale, was not for sale, will be for sale, cannot find the keys, cannot find the keys again, etc and 2 very patient and reasonable movers.
 I finally have this stunning mosaic.
 I bought it sight unseen.
-The mosaic work is a bit rougher than I had anticipated but in a strange good way that does not matter.
 At parts there are actual crystals sticking out.

 Many of the small tiles ( in excess of 300,000) are sticking up on their side to create visual effects like clothing fringe and an argyle pattern.